simon-benigeri/machine-teaching-literature/introduction/README.md

 **Machine teaching** focuses on the *efficacy of the teachers given the learners*.
 It follows and extends principles of software engineering and programming languages.
 The emphasis is on the teacher, the teacher's interaction with the data, as well as techniques and design principles of interaction and visualization.

 **Curriculum learning** focuses on *improving the accuracy of learners* by presenting examples not randomly, but organized in a meaningful order which illustrates gradually more concepts, and gradually more complex ones.
 Curriculum learning lies at the intersection of machine learning and machine teaching and we can use it to build a better MT system.([Bengio et al., 2009](https://ronan.collobert.com/pub/matos/2009_curriculum_icml.pdf))
   - The following paper provides a recent overview of curriculum learning.
 [Curriculum Learning: A Survey (Soviany et al., 2021)](https://arxiv.org/abs/2101.10382)

 [**Iterative Machine Teaching (Liu, Dai et al., 2017)**](https://arxiv.org/abs/1705.10470) studies a machine teaching paradigm where the learner uses an iterative algorithm and a teacher can feed examples sequentially and intelligently based on the current performance of the learner.
+This area of research helps us think about how to account for:
+  - how much the teacher knows about the learner
+  - difficulty of samples
+  - informativeness/usefulness of samples

 ![](images/iterative_machine_teaching.png)

-- [Teaching a black-box learner](http://proceedings.mlr.press/v97/dasgupta19a.html) considers the problem of teaching a learner whose representation and hypothesis class are unknown: that is, the learner is a black box.
+The paper [**Teaching a black-box learner(Dasgupta et al., 2019)**](http://proceedings.mlr.press/v97/dasgupta19a.html) considers the problem of teaching a learner whose representation and hypothesis class are unknown: that is, the learner is a black box.
 A teacher who does not interact with the learner can do no better than providing random examples.
 However, by interacting with the black-box learner, a teacher can efficiently find a set of teaching examples that is a provably good approximation to the optimal set.

+**Knowledge decomposition** is the process of identifying and expressing useful knowledge.
+In Machine Teaching experts incrementally building semantic ML models in efficient ways.
+The paper [Understanding and Supporting Knowledge Decomposition for Machine Teaching (Ng, Suh, Ramos., 2020)](https://www.microsoft.com/en-us/research/publication/understanding-and-supporting-knowledge-decomposition-for-machine-teaching/) looks at this process for text or document classification.

-**Inverse reinforcement learning** and **Reinforcement learning** have been put forward in some machine teaching papers as a way to optimize the machine teaching process.
+**Inverse reinforcement learning** and **deep reinforcement learning** have been put forward in some machine teaching papers as a way to optimize the machine teaching process.
 They are used in systems like **[Microsoft Project Bonsai](https://azure.microsoft.com/en-us/services/project-bonsai/)**.
 For now we will not explore this.
+The key idea is that given a teacher's sequential input, we can learn a policy to interpret these inputs so as to maximize the efficacy of the learner.

 # Papers